ntumslab/AttriRank/README.md

 ## Citing

 If you find *AttriRank* useful in your research, please consider citing the paper:

+    @inproceedings{}

 ## Miscellaneous

-If having any questions, please contact us at <>
+If having any questions, please contact us at <chinchi@iis.sinica.edu.tw>